Animakozak/calcalc/README.md

 # calcalc
-This is a repo for Telegram's Bot.
-The purpose of CalCalc is to calculate
+The purpose of CalCalc is to calculate calories eaten and compare it to person's daily norm.
+Nothing to do here, please move along)